The Most Iconic Food in Every State

 In the vast farmlands of Montana, farmers actually own more bison than cows.
 An excellent source of lean protein, bison also supplies a variety of B vitamins, zinc, iron, and selenium.
-And because bison are free ranging, they're more likely to be grass-fed and organic than beef.
-To enjoy a bison burger like a true Montana native, you top it with a sweet and tart huckleberry sauce.
-Huckleberry picking is a summer pastime.
-Similar looking to blueberries, huckleberries are chock-full of antioxidants and health-boosting anthocyanins.
+And because bison are free-ranging, they're more likely to be grass-fed and organic than beef.

 Las Vegas has become a culinary destination for many people with its strip of luxury hotels and upscale restaurants.
 While prime rib is served in many of these Michelin-starred restos, this cut of meat is actually cheap and was used to lure gamblers into casino restaurants.

 As New Hampshire's official state fruit, pumpkins are used to prepare everything from soups to roasted dishes to baked goods.
 Pumpkins are high in fiber and beta-carotene, the red or orange pigment in veggies and fruits that's later converted into vitamin A.